ChrisCummins/msc-thesis/docs/Log.md

 TODO:
 * Count number of floating point and integer operations in stencil kernels and compute theoretical maximum throughput for a given GPU.

+## Tuesday 7th

+TODO:
+* Coarse-grained exploration of the space for:
+  * Number of iterations between swaps.
+  * AllPairs R,C,S parameters.
+DONE
+  * Stencil local sizes.
+DONE

+When considering the effect of border size on program performance, it's probably more useful to consider the *ratio* of border size to data size.